dallonn101/Cryptocurrency_Price_Movement_Prediction/README.md

 # Cryptocurrency Price Movement Prediction
 ## Overview
-This repository contains the implementation and comparison of various machine learning models to predict the direction of cryptocurrency price movement in the next minute.
+This repository contains the implementation and comparison of various machine learning models to predict the direction of cryptocurrency price movement whether will move up (1) or stay the same/move down (0)in the next minute.
 The models included are Random Forest, Gaussian Naive Bayes, Support Vector Machine (SVM), K-Nearest Neighbors (KNN), Decision Tree, Logistic Regression and XGBoost.
 ## Methodology